shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/during_workshop.md

 ### 1.1: Setup the web API
 This repository contains code for a simple .NET Core web API.
 It exposes one GET endpoint, WeatherForecast, which will return a randomly generated weather forecast for the next five days.
-As you'll be building on this code, it's recommended that you [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository like you did for workshop 7 and 8.
+As you'll be building on this code, it's recommended that you [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository like you did for workshops 7 and 8.

 You don't need to worry too much about what the code is doing for now, however you should be able to build and run the app.